fnichol/arch-linux-installer/README.md

 EXAMPLES:
     Example 1 Installing with default behavior
-      The following command installs Arch Linux using the whole disk, without a swap partition, without encryption, and a timezone of `UTC'.
+      The following command installs Arch Linux using the whole disk, with a swap partition, without encryption, and a timezone of `UTC'.

-      # install /dev/nvme0n1 ens33
+      # install nvme0n1 ens33

     Example 2
-      The following command installs Arch Linux using the whole disk, with a swap partition, with root pool encryption, and a timezone of Mountain time in North America.
+      The following command installs Arch Linux using the whole disk, without a swap partition, with root pool encryption, and a timezone of Mountain time in North America.

-      # install --encrypt --swap -timezone=America/Edmonton \
+      # install --encrypt --no-swap -timezone=America/Edmonton \
-        /dev/nvme0n1 ens33
+        nvme0n1 ens33

     Example 3
       The following command installs Arch Linux using the remaining space on the disk, with a swap partition, without encryption, and a timezone of `UTC'.

-      # install --partition=remaining --swap /dev/nvme0n1 ens33
+      # install --partition=remaining nvme0n1 ens33

 AUTHOR:
     Fletcher Nichol <fnichol@nichol.ca>